 We also have our Progression Promise which is our commitment to do everything possible to progress every student that completes the course.

-Both members of staff gave reassurance and I thought what lovely personalities they both had and I’m pretty sure young people would feel able to engage with these really approachable members of staff.
+The Juniper staff gave reassurance and I thought what lovely personalities they both had and I’m pretty sure young people would feel able to engage with these really approachable members of staff.
 My daughter struggles with communication barriers but I’m sure she will be able to talk to them without feeling anxious or belittled.

 So I thought it would be nice to give some praise.
 I look forward to speaking with them again in joint support of my daughter.Louise Bradbury